Redividing the Cake: Introduction

+\begin{proposition} For every constants $r,w\in[0,1]$ where $r+w > 1$, it may be impossible to simultaneously guarantee $r$-proportionality and $w$-ownership. \end{proposition}

-Can proportionality and retention be attained simultaneously?
-Our first result answers this question positively. \begin{theoremintro} For every constant $r\in(0,1)$ and for every existing division of the cake, there exists a division that simultaneously satisfies $r$-proportionality and $(1-r)$-retention.
-Moreover, when $r$ is a constant rational number, such a division can be found in time $O(n^2)$. \end{theoremintro} The parameter $r$ represents the level of compromise between the old and young agents: small $r$ is better for the old and large $r$ is better for the young.
-For example, taking $r=1/2$, Theorem \ref{thm:general+} implies that it is possible to re-divide the cake, giving each old agent at least half its previous value, while giving each agent (old or young) at least $1/(2n)$ of the total cake value.
+\begin{theorem} For every constants $r,w\in[0,1]$ where $r+w\leq 1$, and for every existing allocation of the cake, there exists a division that simultaneously satisfies $r$-proportionality and $w$-ownership.
+Moreover, when $r,w$ are rational numbers, such a division can be found using $O(n^2\operatorname{len}(r))$ queries, where $\operatorname{len}(r)$ denotes binary representation length. \end{theorem} As an example, taking $r=w=1/2$, it is possible to re-divide the cake, giving each agent at least half their previous value, while simultaneously giving each agent at least $1/(2n)$ of the total cake value.